 44. Shirley Jones

-For Shirley Jones, 2020 is a festive time in the fact that The Partridge Family is celebrating its 50th Anniversary and there are still so many people who care deeply about that show.
+For Shirley Jones, these days remain a festive time in the fact that The Partridge Family has passed its 50th Anniversary and there are still so many people who care deeply about that show.
 But obviously, there is a lot more to Shirley’s career than that.
 She was born March 31, 1934, in Charleroi, Pennsylvania.
 Things got off to an impressive start for her when she went to a bi-weekly open casting call through which songwriters Richard Rodgers and Oscar Hammerstein would find talent for their musicals.
 Her audition was so impressive that Rodgers and Hammerstein signed her to a personal contract — the only time they had ever done such a thing.

 The Rodgers & Hammerstein Musicals and More